 This annual report contains words such as "believe," "expect," "anticipate" and similar expressions that identify forward-looking statements.
 Use of these words reflects our views about future events and financial performance.
-Actual results could differ materially from those projected in these forward-looking statements as a result of various factors that may be beyond our control, including, but not limited to, effects on our company from changes in our relationship with The Coca-Cola Company, movements in the prices of raw materials, competition, significant developments in economic or political conditions in Latin America, including changes in currency exchange and interest rates, our ability to successfully integrate mergers and acquisitions we have completed in recent years, or changes in our regulatory environment.
+Actual results could differ materially from those projected in these forward-looking statements as a result of various factors that may be beyond our control, including, but not limited to, effects on our company from changes in our relationship with The Coca-Cola Company, movements in the prices of raw materials, competition, significant developments in economic or political conditions in Mexico, Central and South America and Asia, including changes in currency exchange and interest rates, our ability to successfully integrate recent and future mergers and acquisitions, or changes in our regulatory environment.
 Accordingly, we caution readers not to place undue reliance on these forward-looking statements.
 In any event, these statements speak only as of their respective dates, and we undertake no obligation to update or revise any of them, whether as a result of new information, future events or otherwise.